A journey through our solar system to the Great Escarpment of Namibia

 Practical planning began at Pupkewitz in Windhoek, where we met with Friedhelm.
 Whatever we had forgotten to purchase in this hardware store had to be improvised on Hakos as it was impossible to drive 270 km for a missing screw.
 We were shocked by the costs of wood.
 Euro 300 for eight wooden poles was almost unthinkable.
 Fortunately, there are only eight planets left as Pluto had been downgraded to a dwarf planet.
 In addition there were paints, wood sealer, brushes, screws, metal sheets, cement … so the shopping cart was quite full.

 Due to the great likelihood of damage by wildlife, the idea of erecting explanatory panels was out of the question.
 Instead, robust posts with mounted planetary spheres and planet names painted on these was expected to withstand the harsh environmental conditions.
 Guests could then take the Planet Information Brochure to guide them along the Planet Walk.
 The emphasis for this new concept was not only to convey the data of the planets (diameter, solar distance etc), but that additional explanations and information would awaken the curiosity and allow the visitor to imagine the vast dimensions of the solar system.
-The companion booklet, which is available on Hakos, depicts the Sun and each of the eight planets with detailed information (Figures 1 and 2).
+The companion booklet (currently in German only), which is available on Hakos, depicts the Sun and each of the eight planets with detailed information (Figures 1 and 2).
+This booklet can be downloaded as a PDF-document here.

 The Planet Walk would primarily appeal to interested guests without astronomical expertise, who will gain a good introduction to astronomy.
 Coupled with a stargazing tour in the evening, this makes for an amazing journey into our solar system and the universe.